runemadsen/runemadsen-2012/writings/printing-code/notes.md

 Possible first assignment: Draw something in hand that would be better drawn in code...
-Possible first assignment: Give a vague, confusing assignment Possible first assignment: Bring in four images of artworks 1) A work that you like and is good 2) A work that you don’t like and don’t think is good 3) A work that you like but suspect might not be good 4) A work that you don’t like but have to admit is good
+Possible first assignment: Give a vague, confusing assignment

 Recreate a well-known poster in Processing.
 Tweak the variables to change the appearance.